Anytime you choose to do something that nurtures your well-being, you’re practicing self-care.

 “All the time it comes up with clients.
 I invite them to build a practice of self-care,” she said.

 Self-care simply means you’re taking time to care for yourself—and that’s critically important for your health and well-being.
 It means identifying and meeting your needs, something that most women struggle with.

 Self-care is anything you do to take care of yourself so that you can stay physically, mentally and emotionally well.
-This creates positive health outcomes, increasing your resilience, making you better equipped to deal with stress.
+This can include taking some time to relax, going to the gym, or even visiting an orthodontics specialist to improve the appearance and condition of your teeth.
+These activities create positive health outcomes, increasing your resilience, making you better equipped to deal with stress.

 Neglecting ourselves can cause increases in anxiety, distractibility, anger, and fatigue.
 We may have problems with sleep, relationship satisfaction, self-esteem, empathy and compassion.

 For Cacciatori, self-care is the practice of being aware of what we can do to keep our life in balance on a daily basis.

 “Not one size fits all,” she said.
 “It’s noticing what you need.
 It’s being aware of how you feel, mentally and physically.”

 “Each person defines self-care differently,” said Beebe.
 “It’s tricky.”